ccollicutt/tanzu-build-service-control-plane-demo/README.md

 Total: 7 (HIGH: 7, CRITICAL: 0)
 ```

-### Update the Image
+### Update the ClusterStack, Causing a New Image Build

+Now we want to get rid of those pesky CVEs.

-We'll use the build and run images from the more recent descriptor file.
+We'll use the build and run images from the more recent descriptor file which will have most, if not all, of the CVEs fixed.

 ```
 kp clusterstack update demo-stack  \